 In 1968, Anna Momcilovic bought the restaurant and has been running it since.
 The now 80-plus woman is the chef, server and cleaner.

-The restaurant is small and reminded me more of one of the houses or one of the old motels I have visited when I was living in western Europe – wooden wall cabinets, barstools with plastic sides etc., Even the diner tables and the seats with their pink casing would remind one of a bygone era.
+The restaurant is small: the entire restaurant was basically a medium-sized room.
+It reminded me more of one of the houses or one of the old motels I have visited when I was living in western Europe – wooden wall cabinets, barstools with plastic sides etc., Even the diner tables and the seats with their pink casing would remind one of a bygone era.

 The food was excellent.
 I had ordered borscht soup and cabbage rolls.